COBB CAN MOVE cover art showing Cobb behind the player

 Treat every new line of level text as important.
 COBB CAN MOVE is honest about its danger, but it expects you to remember the danger under stress.
 When Cobb can see, break line of sight and use darkness carefully.
 When Cobb can hear, keep movement short and intentional.
 When Cobb can smell, make wider loops and avoid hanging around the same small area.
 When Cobb can reach, give him more room than your eyes think he needs.

 Do not rush every task.
 COBB CAN MOVE often punishes the obvious route because the obvious route is noisy, bright, or too tight.
 Step back, watch the room, and move only when the next few seconds make sense.
-A good COBB CAN MOVE run feels less like charging forward and more like slipping through a bad place without asking it to notice you.
+A good run feels less like charging forward and more like slipping through a bad place without asking it to notice you.

 Fan-Developed Horror Page

 This COBB CAN MOVE page is a fan-developed browser play page built for fast access, clear screenshots, videos, and practical notes.
 It is not trying to wrap the game in a long story that does not belong there.
-COBB CAN MOVE is strongest when the page gets out of the way and lets the player meet Cobb directly.
-The site keeps the player first, the videos close by, and the troubleshooting plain.
+The page keeps the player first, the videos close by, and troubleshooting plain.

 COBB CAN MOVE Screenshots